whearn17/S2076-MinecraftScanner/README.md

 # Very Fast Minecraft Server Scanner

-A Multi-Processed and Multi-Threaded Minecraft Server scanner that is capable of scanning 5 Million IPs per hour.

-This was tested on an i9-10900K overclocked to 5.2GHz all core.
+A high-performance Minecraft Server scanner capable of scanning over 5 million IPs per hour, utilizing multi-processing and multi-threading techniques for blazing-fast results.
+Developed and tested on an i9-10900K overclocked to 5.2GHz all-core.

 ## Requirements

-Required for the main module
+For the main module, install the following dependencies:

 ```
-pip install mcstatus psycopg2 numpy
+pip install mcstatus psycopg2
 ```

 ## Disclaimer

-You should only scan IPs that you are permitted to scan.
-Unauthorized scanning can get you in trouble and I am not liable for what you choose to scan.
+Please ensure that you only scan IPs that you have permission to scan.
+Unauthorized scanning can lead to legal issues, and I am not liable for any consequences resulting from your scanning activities.

+## Technical Breakdown

+This powerful scanner leverages the capabilities of modern hardware by implementing a combination of multi-processing and multi-threading, ensuring maximum utilization of available resources.

+### Multi-threading

+The program employs multiple threads to scan hosts concurrently, allowing for faster scanning without being limited by a single-threaded approach.
+However, it's essential to strike a balance between the number of threads and accuracy, as too many threads can lead to missed hosts or errors in the mcstatus module.

+### Multi-processing

+To further enhance performance, the scanner uses multiple processes, taking advantage of all available CPU cores.
+This approach effectively eliminates the bottleneck caused by using only a single process, significantly boosting the scanning speed.

-## Scanning speeds and optimization
+### Scanning Speeds and Optimization

-From my testing, using more threads produces a faster but more innacurate scan, potentially missing hosts.
-Too many threads can also stop the mcstatus module from working correctly and can throw errors.
-In versions below 4.0 this was a severe limit to the speed, but the program is now multi-processed as well and doesnt suffer from this problem anymore.

-I have set a default number of threads that I feel will work best for most computers.
-You can change that number with the -n switch.
-It is a good idea to scan a sample list (maybe 1k-5k hosts) and try some different options to see how it affects your speed and the number of servers found (this may change just from people shutting their servers down or booting them up).
-You can also change the number of processes (effectively cpu cores) with the -p switch (though the program uses all your cores by default).
-This can be nice if you want to do a more low profile scan or use less resources on your computer.
+The default number of threads has been set to deliver optimal performance for most systems.
+However, you can fine-tune the scanner by adjusting the number of threads with the -n switch or the number of processes with the -p switch.
+Experimenting with different configurations on a sample list of 1k-5k hosts can help you find the most efficient setup for your hardware.

 ## Usage